International Church Relations Conference: Planting a flower in the gate of hell

 By Roy S. Askins

-Ninety-seven representatives from 46 countries and 41 LCMS sister church bodies, along with six other church bodies with whom the The Lutheran Church—Missouri Synod (LCMS) is working toward fellowship, gathered Oct.
+Ninety-seven representatives from 46 countries and 41 LCMS sister church bodies, along with six other church bodies with whom The Lutheran Church—Missouri Synod (LCMS) is working toward fellowship, gathered Oct.
 21–25 in Wittenberg, Germany, for the International Church Relations Conference 2024 (ICRC24) to study God’s Word, encourage and support one another, and promote global confessional Lutheranism.

 The church bodies in attendance represented 95% of the LCMS’ global sister church bodies.
 Sister church bodies are those churches with whom the LCMS shares altar and pulpit fellowship — that is, they agree in the doctrine of the Gospel in all its articles; in the right use of the Holy Sacraments; and confess the inspired, inerrant Holy Scriptures as the only rule and norm of faith and practice and the Book of Concord as a faithful exposition of the Word of God (quia subscription).